 An art complex with breathtaking views of Sagami Bay

-The Enoura Observatory overlooks Sagami Bay in Odawara .
-Founded in 2017 by the Odawara Art Foundation, which was founded by photographer Hiroshi Sugimoto, this complex was built to show visitors the essence of Japanese culture.
+Enoura Observatory overlooks Sagami Bay in Odawara .
+Founded in 2017 by the Odawara Art Foundation, which was established by contemporary artist Hiroshi Sugimoto, this complex was built to show visitors the essence of Japanese culture.
 This spot is perfect for those with a love of art and architecture.